Aveglia/vAMPirus/docs/HelpDocumentation.md

 Furthermore, the configuration file contains analysis-specific parameters AND resource-specific Nextflow launching parameters.
 A benefit of Nextflow integration, is that you can run the vAMPirus workflow on a large HPC just as easily as you could on your local machine.

-If you look at lime 151 and greater in the vampirus.config file, you will see resource-specific parameters that you can alter before any run.
+If you look at line 233 and greater in the vampirus.config file, you will see resource-specific parameters that you can alter before any run.
 Nexflow is capable of submitting jobs automatically using slurm and PBS, check out the Nextflow docs to learn more (https://www.nextflow.io/docs/latest/executor.html)!

 ### Setting parameter values